 WHAT WE DO

-NeuroPioneers Pathway is a neuroscience education and mentorship program designed to introduce middle and high school students to brain health, neuroscience, and careers in medicine and STEM.
+NeuroPioneers Pathway is a neuroscience education and mentorship program designed to introduce middle and high school students to brain health and neuroscience-related careers.

 Through structured, multi-week programming, students engage in interactive lessons, case-based discussions, and mentorship from university students.
 The program is designed to provide both foundational knowledge and real-world context, helping students understand how neuroscience connects to health, development, and global challenges.